Fabric of Life

 “Instead of brushes [as a painter would use], I use a rotary cutter,” says Crow, who estimates she has made 300 quilts during her 40-year career.

-Through July 21, the Mansfield Art Center is showcasing 32 of her favorites in “Nancy Crow Quilts: Color, Mark-Making & Engineering.”
-The exhibition features an assortment of the artist’s machine-pieced quilts, many dyed by hand.
+In 2019, the Mansfield Art Center showcased 32 of her favorites in “Nancy Crow Quilts: Color, Mark-Making & Engineering.”
+The exhibition featured an assortment of the artist’s machine-pieced quilts, many dyed by hand.
 Bright greens, reds, yellows and oranges collide, creating asymmetrical kaleidoscopic effects.
 Each makes a stunning, powerful impact.

 Mansfield Art Center director George Whitten marvels at Crow’s strong, abstract imagery.